 “We need to connect to do good work,” says Chris Ihrig, Fired-Up!
 Culture CEO.
 That process starts with creating the right environment, building positive interactions, and rethinking ways to create and sustain meaningful relationships with those we work with.

-- Focus on clarity.
 Ensure everyone knows their role, their responsibilities, and what actions need to be taken.
-Don’t let other agreements fall through teh cracks either, like deadlines or resources to be shared.
+Don’t let other agreements fall through the cracks either, like deadlines or resources to be shared.

-- Lean into outcomes.
 As a leader, be less focused on how or when a person is getting things done.
-Instead, create space for creativity by shifting your focus to results of their work.
+Instead, create space for creativity by shifting your focus to the results of their work.

 The key is to remember that for consistent and sustainable business results, leading with relationships and finding the right disciplines and rhythms—while also communicating and establishing expectations—is essential, even if they are only online.
 When communication is all you have, nothing is more important.